Corticosteroid Injections for Heel Pain & Plantar Fasciitis

 Corticosteroid injections do not help every Plantar Fasciitis sufferer.
 Some people will experience significant, temporary pain relief while others will not experience any benefits at all.

-The long-term effects of cortisone use are not well documented, but some studies indicate that it can result in deterioration of tendons and cartilage.
+The long-term effects of cortisone use are not well documented, but some studies indicate that it can result in deterioration, poor healing, and weakening of tendons and cartilage.
 This, taken in conjunction with other risks and side effects, makes it all the more important to be sure that you’ve exhausted more conservative options for managing pain and treating the underlying causes of Plantar Fasciitis before you consider a treatment like cortisone injections.

 Explore Conservative Treatments for Plantar Fasciitis First